 If you ONLY looked at the percentiles of high and low, but you ignored the important aspect of whether your high or low modes are actually needed in YOUR situation, then I suppose the percentiles do not make much sense per se.
-But using the percentiles to INITIALLY focus attention and what MIGHT be too much or too little, so we can then suggest areas for improvement, I would much rather use percentiles than the raw scores to begin that conversation.
+But using the TKI percentiles to INITIALLY focus attention on which modes are possibly being used too much or too little is a good way to start exploring how to improve conflict-handling behavior in a particular situation.
+As such, I would much rather use percentiles than the raw scores to begin that conversation.
 Otherwise, the raw scores have no grounding…as compared to what?

 Kilmann Diagnostics is dedicated to resolving conflict throughout the world by providing you and your clients with state-of-the-art online courses and assessment tools on conflict management, change management, expanding consciousness, and quantum transformation.